darkwowgamer/Matchmaking/README.txt

+The program is divided into three parts.
+1. Controller including PlayersPicker and PlayersSpliter which decide the strategy to pick players from players pool.
+2. Model including Match.java, Matchmaker.java, MatchmakerImpl.java and Player.java.
+3. Tester including MatchmakerTester.java which is used to test Matchmaker and SampleData.java.

 WHAT I CHANGED
 1. Players.java:
 	1>	Each Player should have a rating associated with it.
 So there's a standard that can be used to